Shariah-Compliant Securities Screening Methodology

 • other activities deemed non-compliant according to Shariah principles as determined by the SAC.

-For the above-mentioned businesses/activities, the contribution of Shariah non-compliant businesses/activities to the Group revenue or Group profit before taxation of the company must be less than 20 per cent.
+For the above-mentioned businesses/ activities, the contribution of Shariah non-compliant businesses/ activities to the Group total income must be less than 5%.

 Financial Ratio Benchmarks